Hover over name for more info. This page may not display properly on mobile sites

 Fun Fact: Clean in lab, but will likely find acrylic paint stains on her clothes

-Area of focus: drivers of differential susceptibility to infection
+Area of focus: drivers of differential progression of invasive infection (sepsis)